 Sometimes the simplest recipes are the prettiest.
+These pretty little appetizers are California Caprese Skewers.

-These are California Caprese skewers.
 Basically, anything I add avocado to becomes a ‘California something’…we Californians get excited about three things: rain, avocados and and when water falls from the sky.
 Some would argue that ‘In and Out Burger’ should be on that list…but I disagree.
 I might just get kicked out of California for saying that.

 The ‘skewers’ are actually rosemary I cut from from my garden.
 Yes, I actually succeeded at growing something!
 It is almost impossible to kill and is drought resistant.
 Even I can grow it.
 I strip the stem by pushing the rosemary needles from the bottom to the top, leaving an inch or so of rosemary at the top of the skewer.